 Environment and Science

-Responsible for environmental planningr- and protection policy, pollution and waste management, marine and national parks management, science strategy, and arts policy and programs.
+Responsible for environmental planning and protection policy, pollution and waste management, marine and national parks management, science strategy.
+Also responsible for multicultural affairs.

 Fire and Emergency Services